MeadCo/ScriptX.Print.Client/docs/api.md

 | INNERHTML | number | 4 the passed string is a complete html document but missing the html tags |

 <br/>
-<a id="MeadCoScriptXPrint.ErrorAction"></a>
+<a id="MeadCo.ScriptX.Print.ErrorAction"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrint.ErrorAction : enum</h3>Enum for type of content being posted to printHtml API
+    MeadCo.ScriptX.Print.ErrorAction : enum</h3>Enum for type of content being posted to printHtml API

 **Read only**: true
 **Properties**